Iterations of symplectomorphisms and p-adic analytic actions on the Fukaya category: Background on Fukaya categories

 Similarly, if the coefficients defining the modules $h_{\tilde L}$ and $h^{\tilde L}$ belong to $K$, one can define right, resp. left modules over $\cF(M,K)$.
-Via base change along $\mu:K\to Q$, one obtains modules over $\cF(M,Q)$.
-We keep the notation $h_{\tilde L}$ and $h^{\tilde L}$ for these modules though.
+Via base change along $\kappa:K\to Q$, one obtains modules over $\cF(M,Q)$.
+We keep the notation $h_{\tilde L}$ and $h^{\tilde L}$ for these modules.
 It is not necessarily true that these modules are invariant under Hamiltonian perturbations of $\tilde L$.
-The coefficients defining the continuation morphisms may not belong to smaller subfield $K$.
+The coefficients defining the continuation morphisms may not belong to the smaller subfield $K$.

-For later use, fix a base point on $M$ and given any generator of the Fukaya category or of the modules $h_{L'}$ and $h^L$, fix a relative homotopy class of paths on $M$ from the base point to the generator.
+For later use, fix a base point on $M$.
+In addition, given any generator of any morphism complex between a pair of Lagrangians that define objects of the Fukaya category fix a relative homotopy class of paths on $M$ from the base point to the generator.
+Similarly, for any such object $L_0$, corresponding to any generator of the complexes $h_{L'}(L_0)$ and $h^L(L_0)$, fix a relative homotopy class of paths on $M$ from the base point to the generator.